 In addition to uniforms, there are rules about overall appearances.
 For example, guys are not allowed long hairs, and no one is allowed to dye their hair.
 Excessive piercings are also not okay.

-From an early age (since kindergarten I believe), kids would be assigned tasks in school.
+From an early age, kids would be assigned tasks in school.
 Such as watering plants, cleaning black boards, sweeping and mopping floors, delivering lunches to fellow students…etc. We would rotate these tasks and work together as a team as part of our education.

 5. Asian Colleges are Wayyy Cheaper than the US

 Asian colleges are at least a lot more affordable, and people are typically student-debt free.
 Compared with the US, the total US student debt surpassed the $1 trillion mark.

 When I attended Renmin (People’s) University of China in Beijing, my 1st year boarding cost was a whopping $800 USD per year.
 Tuition and other expenses were less than $3,500 USD per year.

-Asian educations are very test and grades oriented as students put in countless hours to study (as much as 16 hours a day, 7 days a week), that why Asian countries tend to lead in exam scores especially in science, technology, engineering and mathematics (STEM).
+Asian education are very test and grades oriented as students put in countless hours to study (as much as 16 hours a day, 7 days a week).
+That’s why Asian countries tend to lead in exam scores especially in science, technology, engineering and mathematics (STEM).
 At the same time, Asian teachers push student’s limits and train them to have strong disciples.
 The dedication and hard work undeniably translate into strong work ethics that are ingrained in the Asian culture.

 People thrive in different environments, thus it’s difficult to say which education system is better.
 Perhaps we can learn and benefit from the best part of both worlds and find out that would work best for you and your family.